Aliases for E2F1 Gene

 GeneCards Summary for E2F1 Gene

 E2F1 (E2F Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with E2F1 include retinoblastoma and pediatric systemic lupus erythematosus.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with E2F1 include retinoblastoma and spinal cord injury.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is E2F5.
+An important paralog of this gene is E2F2.

 UniProtKB/Swiss-Prot for E2F1 Gene